 Resilience hubs are community-serving facilities augmented to support residents and coordinate resource distribution and services before, during, or after a natural hazard event.
-At their core, resilience hubs are about shifting power to communities and increasing community/ neighborhood capacity.
+At their core, resilience hubs empower communities to take action around preparedness and increase community and neighborhood capacity.
 Resilience hubs operate at the nexus of climate mitigation, climate adaptation, and equity, and they strive to enhance community sustainability and resilience through a bottom-up approach centered on co-development and leadership.

-Vision of Resilience Hubs
+Vision for Investing in Resilience Hubs

-The City's five resilience hubs are equitably enhancing community resilience while reducing greenhouse gas emissions and improving local quality of life for all of our residents, especially our front line communities.
-Thanks in part to our robust network of resilience hubs, residents can take care of one another during a disaster for up to five days without any government assistance, poverty rates have declined, local economic opportunities are increasing, crime rates are reduced, and people's satisfaction with their community has significantly improved.
+Ann Arbor's five resilience hubs are equitably enhancing community resilience while reducing greenhouse gas emissions.
+The hubs improve local quality of life for all of our residents, especially for our front line communities.
+Our robust network of resilience hubs empower residents to care for one another during a disaster for up to five days before government assistance resources may be needed.
+The hubs have reduced the poverty rate, increased local economic opportunities, reduced crime rates, and significantly increased people's satisfaction with their community.

-Office of Sustainability and Innovations with support from Emergency Management
+• Office of Sustainability and Innovations, with support from Emergency Management